Years of Lead (Italy): Borghese coup attempt

-In December, a neo-fascist coup, dubbed the Golpe Borghese, was planned by young far-right fanatics, main veterans of Italian Social Republic, and supported by members of the Corpo Forestale dello Stato, along with right-aligned entrepreneurs and industrialists.
+In December, a neo-fascist coup, dubbed the Golpe Borghese, was planned by young far-right fanatics, mainly veterans of Italian Social Republic, and supported by members of the Corpo Forestale dello Stato, along with right-aligned entrepreneurs and industrialists.
 The "Black Prince", Junio Valerio Borghese, took part in it.
 The coup, called off at the last moment, was discovered by the newspaper Paese Sera, and publicly exposed three months later.

 1971

 Assassination of Alessandro Floris

 On 26 March, Alessandro Floris was assassinated in Genoa by a unit of the October 22 Group, a far-left terrorist organization.
 An amateur photographer had taken a photo of the killer that enabled police to identify the terrorists.
 The group was investigated, and more members were arrested.
 Some fled to Milan and joined the Gruppi di Azione Partigiana (GAP) and, later, the Red Brigades.

 The Red Brigades considered Gruppo XXII Ottobre its predecessor and, in April 1974, they kidnapped Judge Mario Sossi in a failed attempt at freeing the jailed members.
 Years later, the Red Brigades killed judge Francesco Coco on 8 June 1976, along with his two police escorts, Giovanni Saponara and Antioco Deiana, in revenge.